-You can apply for help with your rent in a number of ways.
+If you are able to claim Housing Benefit, you can apply for help with your rent in a number of ways.
 The most efficient way is to apply online.
 This is the Council's preferred method of application.

 If you have made a claim for, or you are already receiving Universal Credit, you cannot make a claim for Housing Benefit as your housing costs are already taken into account as part of your Universal Credit calculation.

-However, Sefton is now classed as a Universal Credit full service area.
-This means that working age customers cannot make a new application for Housing Benefit (unless they fall into one of the exceptions categories).
+Sefton is now classed as a Universal Credit full service area.
+This means that most working age customers cannot make a new application for Housing Benefit (unless they fall into one of the exceptions categories).
 If you do not fall into one of the exception categories, any help with rent, must be met through Universal Credit instead.

 The application form is responsive to the questions you answer and will only ask the questions that are required by legislation and that are relevant to your circumstances.